Integration Tests

 The integration tests are quite useful for ongoing development work.
 For example, consider the following test command:

-This will create a temp project that uses requirements.txt to manage dependencies, and run a slight variation of python manage.py simple_deploy --platform fly_io against the project.
+This will create a temp project that uses requirements.txt to manage dependencies, and run a slight variation of python manage.py deploy against the project.

 The -s flag will show you exactly where that temp project is.
 You can open a terminal, cd to that directory, activate the project's virtual environment, and poke around as much as you need to.
-You can modify simple_deploy, and run the command again.
-You can run git status and git log, and reset the projet to an earlier state, and run simple_deploy as many times as you want.
+You can modify django-simple-deploy, and run the deploy command again.
+You can run git status and git log, and reset the project to an earlier state, and run the deploy command as many times as you want.

 Look at the logs

-If you're troubleshooting a failed test, run pytest tests/integration_tests -lf -s to rerun the last failed test.
-Go to the temp project directory, and look at th log that was generated in simple_deploy_logs/.
+If you're troubleshooting a failed test, run pytest tests/integration_tests --lf -s to rerun the last failed test.
+Go to the temp project directory, and look at the log that was generated in dsd_logs/.
 That log file will often tell you exactly where the command failed.
-Again, you can use Git to reset the test project, and run simple_deploy again to recreate the issue manually.
+Again, you can use Git to reset the test project, and run the deploy command again to recreate the issue manually.

 Experimental feature